Cdogsnappy/WITWAI/README.md

 # Demo

-### It is _strongly_ recommended that you run the Demo on a system with CUDA enabled.
+### It is _strongly_ recommended that you run the Demo on a system with CUDA installed.

 There are a few things needed for the demo.
 First of all, you'll want to run